oliveiraleo/LoRa-RSSI-Grabber/README.md

 ### Q3: Why the computer can't connect to the android phone?

-A: Check that the GPS related steps were succesfully followed.
+A: Check that the GPS related steps were successfully followed.
 Check that the USB cable is fully operational and the phone allows the computer to reads its data.
 Then check that the adb program is working and issue the `adb forward` command.

 ### Q4: Why is the GPS reporting incorrect location data?